vBrusentsov/test-task-for-bandapixels/README.md

 # test-task-for-bandapixels

-I used a mysql database to write this assignment
+When writing the test task, I selected the database - mysql, the name of the table users and this table had 4 Columns: id, password, id_type, token